Upgrade dependencies using Package Search

 We can also automatically upgrade a dependency to the latest version by clicking Upgrade for that particular dependency.

-Or, we can even upgrade all our dependencies at once, by clicking the Upgrade all link.
+Or, we can even upgrade all our dependencies at once, by clicking Upgrade all.